phpdev-uk/configuration-management-ansible/workshop/notes.md

 vagrant                    : ok=2    changed=0    unreachable=0    failed=0
 ```

-We've successfully run two tasks (`setup` and `Install UFW`) so Ansible now
+We've successfully run two tasks (`Gathering Facts` and `Install UFW`) so Ansible now
 shows `ok=2`.
 Why is `changed=0` though?
 In this case, the Ubuntu image we are
 using already has the `ufw` package installed.
 Ansible has detected this as part
-of the `setup` task and has determined that no action needs to be taken.
+of the `Gathering Facts` task and has determined that no action needs to be taken.

 We can login to the virtual machine and verify that UFW is installed:

 ```
 $ vagrant ssh
-vagrant@vagrant-ubuntu-trusty-64:~$ sudo ufw status
+vagrant@ubuntu-xenial:~$  sudo ufw status
 Status: inactive
 ```